Lee Kong Chian Natural History Museum

 2015: NParks Skyrise Greenery Award, Excellence Award

-The Natural History Museum of Singapore is the repository and exhibition for specimens and artifacts formerly housed in the old National History Museum as well as a venue for biodiversity research.
-Plants native to Singapore fill a 6-story cleft in the building's ‘cliff-like façade’.
-As the emphasis for the venue is on education, four distinct areas have been created to simulate the natural habitat for plants native to Singapore.
-Between the geodic main building and the supporting laboratory facilities are a series of interactive native species exhibits focusing on freshwater mangroves, aquatic plants, palms and other native flowering plants.
-To encourage hands-on learning, exhibits allow children of all ages to interact with the small micro-ecosystem pools.
+The Natural History Museum of Singapore is the repository and exhibition space for specimens and artifacts that were formerly housed in the old National History Museum.
+The Natural History Museum is also a venue for biodiversity research.
+The rationale for the museum as an education centre led to the creation of four distinct areas; simulating the natural habitat for plants native to Singapore that fill a 6-story cleft in the building's 'cliff-like facade'.
+Between the geodic-shaped, main building and the supporting laboratory facilities are a series of interactive native species.
+These exhibits are freshwater mangroves, aquatic plants, palms, and other native flowering plants.
+To encourage hands-on learning, small, micro-ecosystem pools allow children of all ages to interact with the exhibits.
 On the east side of the building, a phylogenetic garden showcases distinct shrub species that demonstrate the evolution of native plant species over time.
-On the north side of the Museum, an extensive ‘beach’ environment and interactive mangrove pools replicate the evolution of an equatorial rainforest island.
-Interactive mangrove pools highlight the importance of the contributions these habitats made to Singapore’s brackish rivers.
+On the north side of the Museum, an extensive 'beach' environment and interactive mangrove pools replicate the evolution of an equatorial rainforest island.
+Interactive mangrove pools highlight the importance of the contributions these habitats made to Singapore's brackish rivers.